-During 2013, the Company invested in Stingray Energy Services LLC ("Stingray Energy") at a cost of \$2.9 million.
+During 2013, the Company invested in Stingray Energy Services LLC ("Stingray Energy").
 Stingray Energy provides rental tools for land-based oil and natural gas drilling, completion and workover activities as well as the transfer of fresh water to wellsites.
+During the year ended December 31, 2014, the Company did not pay any cash calls to Stingray Energy.
 The (income) loss from equity method investments presented in the table above reflects any intercompany profit eliminations.